dsdanielpark/Gemini-API/README.md

 ### Reusable session object
-You can continue the conversation using a reusable session.
-However, this feature is limited, and it is difficult for a package-level feature to perfectly maintain context.
-You can try to maintain the consistency of conversations same way as other LLM services, such as passing some sort of summary of past conversations to the DB.
+You can continue using a reusable session, but it may not perfectly maintain context due to limitations.
+Consider storing summaries of past conversations in the database for better consistency.
 ```python
 from gemini import Gemini, HEADERS
 import requests